FAU-LAP/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_protocols.md

 ---

 ## 1.2.
 Use Single Set and Read
-Lets see how you can set and read individual cahnnels.
+Let's see how you can set and read individual channels.

 ### 1.2.1.
 Set Channels
 We can now configure the protocol so that first each motor channel (`X`,`Y`,`Z`) are set to a value (in this case `1`,`2`,`3`).